 Cubs' Ian Happ: Heads to bench Monday

-Happ is not in the lineup for Monday's game against the Giants, Jesse Rogers of ESPN.com reports.
+Happ is not in the lineup for Monday's game against the Reds.

-Happ will head to the bench for the third time in four games as Albert Almora takes over for him in center field.
-The switch-hitter has been cold at the plate recently, so manager Joe Maddon may continue to give him days off in order to get Almora and Jon Jay in the lineup more frequently.
+Despite knocking a pinch-hit homer in Sunday's win over the Diamondbacks, Happ will head to the bench for a second straight game, and the third time in five contests.
+Jon Jay will take over for him in center field for the contest, batting leadoff.
+While Happ is batting just .224 in 23 games since the All-Star break, his versatility has still allowed him to start more games than not.

 More News